 How you can share your stories.

-Having a bank of human interest stories about the great work you do can be an invaluable resource.
-You could share the stories you write for One Percent Collective on your website, social media, and through an email newsletter to your database.
+Having a bank of human interest stories about the great work you do can be an invaluable resource, and we would love you to share them however you can – the more the merrier!
+You could share the stories you write for One Percent Collective on your website, social media, through an email newsletter to your database, and to your own supporters and sponsors to give them a concrete example of what they are funding.

 Need help?
 If you don’t have any writers or photographers in your team, we may be able to connect you to someone who could help.
 Give us a shout at email@example.com